LEARNAcademy/syllabus/rails_model/challenge_active_record_tasklist.md

 # Rails Active Record Tasklist Challenge

 **Story**:
-As a programmer, I can create a TaskList that has a title and description.
+As a programmer, I can create a Tasklist that has a title and description.

 **Story**:
-As a programmer, a TaskLists have many Tasks.
+As a programmer, a Tasklists have many Tasks.

 **Story**:
-As a programmer, I can create a new Task record that belongs to.
+As a programmer, I can create a new Task record that belongs to a Tasklist.

-**Story**:
-A Task has a title, which is a string, and description, which is a string.

-**Story**:
-As a programmer, I can list all Task records.

-**Story**:
-As a programmer, I can set a Task record to done given the ID of the record.

-**Story**:
-As a programmer, I can list all the records that are done.

-**Story**:
-As a programmer, I can list all the records that are not done.

-**Story**:
-As a programmer, I can update the title and description of a Task record given the ID of the record.

-**Story**:
-As a programmer, I can destroy a Task record given the ID of the record.

-**Story**:
-As a programmer, I can set a Task record with a due date, which is a timestamp.

-**Story**:
-As a programmer, I can list all the records with a due date.

-**Story**:
-As a programmer, I can list all the records with a due date today.

-**Story**:
-As a programmer, I can list all the records without a due date.

 **Story**:
 As a programmer, I can add multiple comments to a Task record.
 Comments should have a content field, which is a string.